kwparker/CS62-Final-Project/README.md

 Select courses by entering the number shown next to each listing.
 Courses are added to the athlete's schedule instantly.
 The image of courses above shows only a small portion of the courses that will show up when using this feature.

+Additionally, since courses were filtered using the coach-inputted schedule, the athlete currently has no conflicts.

 ---

-### Conflict-Free by Design

-Since courses were filtered using the coach-inputted schedule, the athlete currently has no conflicts.

----

-### Demonstrating Conflict Detection
+### Conflict Detection

 <img src="https://github.com/user-attachments/assets/a1494585-8363-49a9-80de-789acb7fdd7b" width="550" alt="User manually adds overlapping event to test conflict" />